- Academic Technology

 Faculty and universities, too, struggle with their investments in MOOCs.
 The costs per MOOC course can be in the tens of thousands of dollars, much of which is spent on A/V expertise and specialized recording studios to produce content.
 With many universities already capturing video through lecture capture and flipped classroom technologies, there has been a growing question of whether the additional MOOC funding is worth it.

-As the MOOC hype has fizzled in the past 12-18 months, a new buzzworthy acronym has begun to enter the online learning vernacular — the small private online course (SPOC).
+As the MOOC hype has fizzled, a new buzzworthy acronym has begun to enter the online learning vernacular—the small private online course (SPOC).
 SPOCs are defined as “a version of a MOOC used locally with on-campus students.”
 More specifically, SPOCs describe two educational approaches already in widespread adoption:

-Much like MOOCs, both distance learning and flipped classrooms leverage recorded video lectures and “micro-lectures” delivered over the internet.
+Much like MOOCs, both distance learning and flipped classrooms leverage recorded video lectures and “micro-lectures” delivered over the Internet.
 In both situations, the material can be absorbed at whatever pace is right for an individual student.
+This is SPOC in education in action.

 Non-traditional students have been learning from a distance for decades, dating all the way back to correspondence courses.
 Over time, the communication media of the time have opened up new and better ways of delivering information, proctoring assignments, and engendering collaboration between classmates.

 Today, professors at universities, colleges, and vocational schools are increasingly offering their courses online.
-With class sizes that are similar to those in a campus classroom, students actually have the ability — and often the expectation — to engage with their instructors one-on-one.
-Since professors are teaching 10, 15 or 20 students at a time, instead of 1000, 15,000 or even 20,000, qualitative assignments like essays, presentations, and projects can once again be an important part of online education.
+With class sizes similar to those in a campus classroom, students actually have the ability—and often the expectation—to engage with their instructors one-on-one.
+Since professors are teaching 10, 15, or 20 students at a time instead of 1000, 15,000, or even 20,000, qualitative assignments like essays, presentations, and projects can once again be an important part of online education.

-For universities and colleges, SPOCs can offer a new source of revenue and a way to expand their reach as an institution.
+For universities and colleges, SPOC in education can offer a new source of revenue and a way to expand their reach as an institution.
 Since accredited universities have a large hand in administering SPOCs, students can gain accredited academic experience that actually counts toward their degree or certificate program.
-This was the case for Colorado State University where, within five years of opening an online-only program in 2008, its “global campus” was enrolling 9,000 students each year and operating on a budget of more than $50 million dollars.
+This was the case for Colorado State University, where, within five years of opening an online-only program in 2008, its “global campus” was enrolling 9,000 students each year and operating on a budget of more than $50 million dollars.

 Each year, newer forms of online interaction bring people closer together, even when they are separated by continents, oceans, and commitments to their time.

-But what about for the millions studying on campuses today?
+But what about the millions studying on campuses today?
 How can online education help them?
-The flipped classroom encompasses the best of both classroom and online learning, together in one model.
+The flipped classroom encompasses the best of both classroom and online learning in one model.

 The technologies, processes, and faculty familiarity with online education delivery have all equipped today’s educators to augment their classroom teaching in ways that increase student comprehension, engagement, and retention.
 Faculty have taken note and have already begun implementing new ways to deliver lectures, giving them new freedom and opportunity to enhance classroom instruction.